-The JahRoc Story so far…
+The JahRoc Story So Far…

-In 1982 Gary Bennett and David Paris were members of ‘Bob Hawke’s Surf Team’ when they first bumped into each other, while searching for spare parts for their old surfers wagons in a wreckers yard in Nambour, Queensland.
-Gary was an apprentice carpenter who had been on a working holiday in Queensland and David was a cabinet maker by trade.
-Both were originally from Western Australia and had many things in common – surfing, mutual friends and a loathing of the education system!
+In 1982 Gary Bennett and David Paris were members of ‘Bob Hawke’s Surf Team’ when they first bumped into each other, while searching with their girlfriends Janie Nelson and Sue Drage for spare parts for their old surfers wagons in a wreckers yard in Nambour, Queensland.
+Gary was a young carpenter who had been on a working holiday in Queensland and David was a cabinet maker by trade.
+The girls struck up a conversation and bingo, connections were made.
+All were originally from Western Australia and had many things in common – surfing, mutual friends and a loathing of the education system!

-With David’s cabinet making and organisational skills, Jah-Roc Kitchens was established.
-80% of their business was kitchens (which they did not particularly like doing), the other 20% was creative furniture which was their real passion.
-In 1990, they decided to exhibit some of their furniture in art galleries in the South West of Western Australia.
+In 1989, they decided to exhibit some of their furniture in art galleries in the South West of Western Australia.
 Their designs were well received and they also started to receive industry recognition.
 This gave them confidence that their future lay in the creation of fine and creative furniture rather than producing kitchen cabinets.

 Gary also took some of their furniture products to Los Angeles and went cold calling, door to door trying to find a market for their product, and was eventually invited to exhibit their work in Beverley Hills.
+South West artisan Peter Godden joined him on that journey.
 This proved successful and they began exporting to the USA on a regular basis.

 They also suffered some setbacks along the way from which they nearly did not survive, but from which they learnt some valuable, albeit expensive lessons.
 1991 was a particularly bad year.
 A large project that they undertook for ‘a friend of a friend’ turned into a financial disaster when the developer went broke leaving them owing $35,000 to their suppliers.
 A foray into the granite quarry business was equally unsuccessful.
 Their accountant delivered the bad news – ‘it was all over and that they should go off and do something else’.
 David briefly flirted with this option whilst Gary and an apprentice (Matt Hammill), who offered to work for nothing, persisted.
 Soon David rejoined and decided to focus on what they were passionate about and what they did best – making artistic furniture out of solid and recycled timber.

 They decided to attend the auction and bid for it.
-They were successful at auction and purchased it for $155,000, $1000 less that the maximum that their bank had given them approval for.
+They were successful at auction and purchased it for $155,000, $1000 less than the maximum that their bank had given them approval for.
 Given that the losing bidder had planned to demolish the building, it was significant for both Gary and David, as well as the town of York and lovers of heritage.

-The Old York Flour Mill was constructed in 1892, and dominates the entrance to the historic wheatbelt town of York.
-It is a four storey structure, built using convict hand made bricks and occupies two acres.
+The Old York Flour Mill was constructed in 1892, and dominates the entrance to the historic wheat belt town of York.
+It is a four story structure, built using convict hand made bricks and occupies two acres.
 A week after the auction, Gary and David realized the challenge they had taken on.
 According to Gary – ‘an incredibly derelict building with missing windows, heaps of graffiti and holes in the roof and floors’.
 Family members and friends thought they were crazy.
 Their bank manager thought so too – ‘why would you move from Scarborough Beach Road with 70,000 cars a day driving past, to York with only 3,000 people in total” Knowing more about the market than what their bank manager, Gary and David responded with ‘Why not” They saw the huge marketing and operating potential.

 Within two weeks, they were operating from their new premises and Gary and his wife Lara were literally living in a tent under one of the sheds.
 So the task of restoring the complex of derelict buildings began.
 The first goal was to ‘close up the building’, i.e. to fix the roof, windows, doors etc. The first twelve months were very chaotic and very hard work.
-It was also case of ‘sink or swim’, as they could not afford to stop or slow down otherwise their business would have drowned.
+It was also a case of ‘sink or swim’, as they could not afford to stop or slow down otherwise their business would have drowned.

 They had little money and what they did earn, they put back into the business.
-Like their furniture, which was mostly made out of recycled timber, they through necessity recycled materials that they found on site to renovate the building, which became their gallery.
+Like their furniture, which was mostly made out of recycled timber, through necessity they recycled materials that they found on site to renovate the building, which became their gallery.
 Apart from their own efforts, they had support from family, friends and even locals who were sympathetic to what they were trying to do, especially when they realized that they were actually restoring the building and were not pulling it down to make their furniture from it.
 The local ‘Friends of the Old Flour Mill’ group contributed $4,000 to help fund some of the 40 double hung windows that needed replacing.

 Their courageous decision to move to the country and create a tourism based outlet for their business seemed to be vindicated as their turnover doubled in their first year of operations in York.